NEW: Authorities release Google's president in Brazil after arrest

 A Google spokesman did not immediately respond to a request for comment.
 In court documents, the company argues that it isn’t responsible for the contents of the videos on the Google-owned YouTube site and asks for the case to be dismissed.

-Under Brazilian law, the penalty for disobeying a judge's order could be up to a year in prison, federal police said.
+Under Brazilian law, the penalty for disobeying a judge’s order could be up to six months in prison or a fine.

 Earlier this month, another company executive faced a similar order in the northern state of Paraiba for a video that allegedly slandered a mayoral candidate there.